-Former Springbok rugby captain Joost van der Westhuizen is fighting for his health after he was diagnosed two years ago with a motor neuron muscle disease.
+Former Springbok rugby captain Joost van der Westhuizen has admitted he is on his deathbed as he continues his battle with motor neuron muscle disease.
 Read here to learn more about this devastating illness.

 The motor neuron diseases (MNDs) are a group of severe disorders that attack the brain and spinal cord.

 They destroy motor neurons, which are the nerve cells that control muscles used for essential activities such as walking, speaking, swallowing and breathing.

 Other famous sufferers of motor neuron disease include American baseball legend Lou Gehrig, for whom the most common MND, Lou Gehrig's Disease, is named; the brilliant British physicist Stephen Hawking; and screen star David Niven.

 Normally, messages from nerve cells in the brain (called the upper motor neurons) are transmitted to nerve cells in the spinal cord (the lower motor neurons) and from there to specific muscles.
 Upper motor neurons direct the lower motor neurons to produce movements such as walking or chewing.
 Lower motor neurons control movement in the arms, legs, chest, face, throat and tongue.

 MNDs disrupt the signals from the motor neurons to the muscles; the result can be gradual weakening and wasting away of muscle and uncontrollable twitching.
 When upper motor neurons are affected, there can be spasticity or stiffness of limb muscles and over-active tendon reflexes, causing knee and ankle jerks.
 Eventually, the ability to control voluntary movement can be lost.